aniagud/clinic_service_system/README.md

 # clinic_service_system
 IT System for a clinic.
-WebApp for managing medical visits for both patients and doctors.
+WebApp for managing visits calendar and medical documentation.